ItsChoudhry/inference_pipeline/README.md

-# Inference task pipeline api
+# Inference task api

 This project is to showcase building a end to end api for inference tasks based on what I think goes into building a api.
-It's less so a data pipeline where you that the classic ETL structure and more a demostration of building a API using commonly used libraries like fastapi and so on.
+A demostration of building a API using commonly used libraries like fastapi and so on.

 ## How To Run